Ray-Young/ray-young.github.io/about.md

 <div style="vertical-align:baseline;float:left;width:15rem;margin-right:1rem;">
 <img style="margin:0;padding:50" src="/assets/about/photo.jpeg">
 </div>
-My name is Lei Yang (Chinese: 杨磊).
+My name is Raymond Yang (Chinese: 杨磊).
 Currently I live in Boston and I am a master student of Computer Science at [Boston University][4].

 During May - August, 2017, I will have a SDE summer internship in [Amazon][11] at Digital Content and Commerce Platform team, Seattle, WA.